JvanKatwijk/drm-receiver/README.md

 are supposed to be installed.
 Qt, Qwt, fftw3, libsamplerate and libsndfile and of course, the support libraries for the devices one chooses.

-There is one thing that might be slightly more complex, it has to do with preparation for the equalisation.
-Input to the equalizer is an estimate of the channel,  in the implementation there are some choices, represented by different versions of the "estimator"s in the equalizer directory.

 The estimator computes the difference between the pilot values as seen in the data and the pilot values as they should be.